 Boa -- the Large Serpent

 The name “boa” means “large serpent” in Latin.
-Growing up to 30 feet in length and 280 pounds, the boa inhabits moist, wooded and grassy environments throughout North and Central America, Africa, Asia, Madagascar and the Pacific Islands.
+They are categorized in the class Reptilia, order Squamata.
+Growing up to 30 feet and 280 pounds, the boa inhabits moist, wooded and grassy environments throughout North and Central America, Africa, Asia, Madagascar and the Pacific Islands.
 There are approximately 41 species of boa, with the rubber boa (Charina bottae) and rosy boa (Lichanura trivirgata) being the only species indigenous to the United States.

-The boa constrictor is a species of boa, however, "constrictor' also describes the general predatory habits of boas as a whole.
-After striking prey with their fangs, boas encircle their bodies around their victim, squeezing them to death by suffocation.
-Boas are categorized in the class Reptilia, order Squamata.
+The boa constrictor also is a species of boa, however, “constrictor" also describes the general predatory habits of boas as a whole.
+After striking prey with their fangs, boas encircle their bodies around their victims, squeezing them to death by suffocation.